fluid-project/fluid-launcher/README.md

 ## The `yargsOptions` option

-To give you an example of how `yargsOptions` can be used, here ar the defaults provided by the base `gpii.launcher`
+To give you an example of how `yargsOptions` can be used, here are the defaults provided by the base `gpii.launcher`
 grade:

 ```